You might have heard the terms “property developer” or “real estate developer” being used, either on the TV or in

 The reason why smaller property developers do these sorts of projects is so they can sell each lot and maximise their return on investment.

-What a property developer at this level does is acquire land that is suitable for a dual occupancy or duplex project.
+What a property developer at this level does is acquire land that is suitable for a dual occupancy design or duplex project.
 Then they start the planning process, which encompasses surveying, town planning permits, and construction plans.

 The properties are then placed on the market as off the plan sales as they are being constructed so that the buyers can settle straight away, and the developer sees a profit sooner.